jeremyjosol/sep42023_weatherapi/README.md

 _Jeremy Josol_

 ## About
-This an application that uses the [OpenWeather API](https://openweathermap.org/api) and allows a user to search for a city, state, or zip code to generate weather results based on the input.
+This an application that features a search engine and uses the [OpenWeather API](https://openweathermap.org/api) to allow a user search input based on city, state, or zip code and generates real time weather results based on the input and outputs specific API parameters on the webpage.
+The documentation referenced is based on current weather data calls.

 ## Technologies Used